DATES: Tentative Dates June 30 - July 22, 2017

 Excursions may include: Students may visit World Heritage Sites such as the magnificent York Minster and the fascinating Castelgate Museum in York as well as an ancient brewery.
 In London, there may be visits to the Tower of London (the prison where Queen Anne Boleyn was beheaded & that now houses the Crown Jewels), The Houses of Parliament & Big Ben, Buckingham Palace with the famous Changing of the Guard, St. Paul’s Cathedral, and Westminster Abbey.
 A number of museums may also be visited, such as the British Museum, Natural History Museum, Tate, Victoria & Albert Museum, and the National Portrait Gallery.
 Students may also choose to explore the waterfront of the majestic River Thames, ride the London Eye, visit the International Date Line at Greenwich, or go further afield to Hampton Court, Canterbury or Windsor.
 Food and antique markets can be visited as well as relaxing in the many beautiful parks.
 London never sleeps and it is a center for all interests, whether you want music, dance, theater, literature, or great food.
 In the past, optional excursions to Brighton, Canterbury, Stratford on Avon, and Stonehenge have been arranged, depending on student interest.

 Please note: Prospective students should be aware that study abroad programs require a great deal of walking.
-You should be prepared to walk at least 3-5 miles each day.
-You may also walk over uneven, possibly slippery or rocky terrain, particularly in the 900 year old English villages.
+You should be prepared to walk several miles each day.
+You may also walk over uneven, possibly slippery or rocky terrain.
 In order to use the rapid transit system, the London Underground or “Tube,” students must be able to ascend and descend stairs without difficulty.

 Classes: Students usually meet for class three hours each morning during the week, using the afternoons, evenings and weekends for cultural enrichment excursions.

-Accommodations: Dormitory-style rooms will be provided at a college dormitory or youth hostel in London.
-Two meals a day will be provided.
+Accommodations: Students will stay in dormitory style shared housing or shared hostel rooms.
+Two modest meals a day will be provided.